 “Through their critical reflections, feminist researchers, practitioners, activists and criminologists help us understand the many layers of systems failure, double standards and disadvantage that result in women’s criminalisation, while being clear that the point is to achieve change.”
 Jenny Earle, Transforming Lives Programme Director, Prison Reform Trust (2012–20)

 “Drawing on personal experiences, this book demonstrates vividly the social injustices that embroil women in the penal system causing such hardship and distress for them and their children with little or no benefit to anyone.”
 Rob Canton, De Montfort University

 Isla Masson is Lecturer in Criminology at the University of Leicester.

 Lucy Baldwin is Senior Lecturer in Criminology at De Montfort University.

 Natalie Booth is Senior Lecturer in Criminology at Bath Spa University.

-Methods to reduce the enduring harm of short terms of imprisonment ~ Isla Masson
+Reducing the enduring harm of short terms of imprisonment - Isla Masson

-Impact and engagement work in the context of families of people who offend ~ Anna Kotova
+Impact and engagement work in the context of families of people in prison - Anna Kotova

 Presence, voice and reflexivity in feminist and creative research: a personal and professional reflection - Lucy Baldwin